Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Related Work

 \subsection{Learning-Based Motion Planning Approaches}

 Beyond analytical refinements, learning-based approaches have been explored to increase adaptability in motion planning.
-End-to-end approaches directly map sensors to controls but lack interpretability~\cite{Aradi2022}, limiting safety-critical deployment.
+End-to-end approaches directly map sensors to controls but lack interpretability~\cite{Aradi2022, Scheel2021}, limiting safety-critical deployment.
 More promising are modular methods where learning augments classical pipelines.

 Learning-guided sampling leverages freespace forecasting~\cite{Hu2021}, learned non-uniform distributions~\cite{Ichter2018}, or imitation learning combined with prediction~\cite{Zhang2020,Zhang2022}.
 RL and inverse RL have also been integrated: offline RL optimizes highway planning~\cite{Mirchevska2023}, IRL injects human preferences into cost functions~\cite{Trauth2023}, and online RL adapts weights in real time~\cite{Trauth2024}.
 Hybrid safety filters such as SafetyNet~\cite{Vitelli2022} and Frenet-based networks like LF-Net~\cite{Yu2024} demonstrate the trade-off between context awareness and verifiability.
 RL approaches have also been applied in racing scenarios, where interaction is highly dynamic.
 Early work employed curriculum RL for progressive overtaking~\cite{Song2021}, followed by demonstrations that deep RL can outperform human drivers in high-fidelity simulations~\cite{Wurman2022}.
 More recent efforts integrate safety fallbacks into RL-based overtaking planners~\cite{Ogretmen2024}.
 While these works demonstrate RL’s strengths in adversarial contexts, they generalize poorly to structured urban traffic.

 Finally, WMs provide a foundation for bridging learning and classical planning.
 Model-based RL improves sample efficiency by reusing interaction data within a learned dynamics model~\cite{Ha2018, Sekar2020}.
 Recent advances include Dreamer V3~\cite{Hafner2025}, which achieves state-of-the-art control via imagined rollouts.
-In autonomous driving, surveys emphasize their potential for prediction and planning~\cite{Guan2025}, while adaptive WMs integrated with MPC achieve top performance in simulation with improved generalization~\cite{Vasudevan2024}.
+In autonomous driving, surveys emphasize their potential for prediction and planning~\cite{Guan2025}, while adaptive WMs integrated with MPC achieve top performance in simulation with improved generalization~\cite{Vasudevan2025}.
 Generative approaches such as DriveDreamer learn predictive models from real driving videos for controllable simulation and policy training~\cite{Wang2024}.